Nicholas-LeBoeuf/involveU/README.md

 ## Structure

-involveU is set up with a front-end (Angular), a back- end (Java), and Database (MySQL).
+involveU is set up with a front-end (Angular), a back-end (Java), and Database (MySQL).
 The front-end and the back-end is connected through a RESTful API.
 The Database is connected through JDBC with BeanPropertyRowMapper to map the data to objects.
-Please see [Dependcies](README.md#dependcies) section for more info!
+Please see [Dependencies](README.md#dependencies) section for more info!

 ## Set-Up
 ### Database